ewa-mi/projects/README.md

 ## PROJECTS / my recent apps

-#### I created this simple app to showcase some of my recent projects (MVPs) and at the same time - to practice a bit with Vue.js.
+#### I created this simple app to showcase some of my recent projects (MVPs) and at the same time - to practice a bit with Vue.js and responsive design.

 :exclamation: Click [HERE](https://my-recent-apps.netlify.app/) to check out the deployed version :exclamation:

 ### Demo